Division Head/Program Manager

 Email Brianne Glover

-Brianne Glover is a Research Scientist with the Texas A&M Transportation Institute and Manager of the Infrastructure Investment Analysis Program.
+Brianne Glover is a Senior Research Scientist with the Texas A&M Transportation Institute and Division Head of the Freight and Investment Analysis Program.
 She is an Attorney and Counselor at Law, licensed to practice in the state of Texas.
 She has been involved with numerous research projects within the Infrastructure Investment Analysis Program and the Mobility Analysis Program that focus on transportation financing as well as the economic impacts associated with transportation improvements.
-Dr. Glover has testified before the Texas House of Representatives Transportation Subcommittee on Long- Term Planning Legislature regarding finance options as well as future funding needs.
+She has testified before the Texas House of Representatives Transportation Committee regarding finance options as well as future funding needs.

 Dr. Glover’s main focus is the maintenance and future development of the Transportation Revenue Estimator and Needs Determination System (TRENDS) model.
 The TRENDS model is designed to provide transportation planners, policy makers and the public with a tool to forecast transportation revenues and expenses based on a user-defined level of investment at both the state and local level.
-Other projects include legal reviews concerning right-of-way issues and compensation, benefit-cost analyses for federal grant applications, economic impact assessments for both the public and private sector, and on-call research support for the Texas legislature regarding financial tools and forecasts, as well as economic transportation topics.
-Her research spans all modes of transportation with sponsors ranging from local cities and counties, various state agencies both inside Texas and around the country, as well as participation in numerous national cooperative research program projects.
+Other projects include NCHRP legal reviews regarding right-of-way issues and compensation, aiding cities and ports nationwide complete benefit- cost analyses for federal grant applications, creating economic tools to help DOTs analyze access management and accelerated construction projects, economic impact assessments for both the public and private sector, and on-call research support for the Texas legislature regarding financial tools and forecasts, as well as economic transportation topics.

 Assistant Research Scientist